mltConsEcol/TU_LandscapeAnalysis_Documents/Syllabus.md

 |<60|F|

-Percentages for grades will be calculated as per the table below:
+Percentages for grades will be calculated as per the table below (with descriptions of the graded elements following):

 | Item	 | Due Date* | Percent of Grade |
 |:---------:|:-------------:|:----------------:|